Protecting the water quality of…

 Virtual Classes and Field Trips

-Take a class or a field trip virtually.
+Take a virtual class or a field trip of the Salish Sea, hosted by our colleagues at Jefferson County Extension.

-Whether you’re a homeowner, farmer, citizen scientist, or simply enjoy life-long learning, here you’ll find WSU publication, training opportunities, partner information, research programs and timely news on important water-related issues.
+Whether you’re a homeowner, farmer, citizen scientist, or simply enjoy life-long learning, here you’ll find WSU Resources about water such as publications, training opportunities, partner information, research programs and timely news on important water-related issues.

 Shore Stewards